by Ken Bakely

 For the most part, Kelly Fremon Craig’s The Edge of Seventeen is about quite a miserable person.
 Yet the film itself is so jubilantly focused, so quietly impressive, so dynamically efficient, that there’s never a point where one feels turned off by Nadine’s negativity.
 It’s a character on a journey, and Craig’s screenplay is aware of the evolution that she must go through.
 The script has a unique ability to convey this message from the first scene, which sees Nadine bursting into Mr. Bruner’s otherwise empty classroom, and point-blank informing her teacher that she is going to kill herself.
 She does so with drama and theatrics, going on a long-winded, woe-is-me rant.
 He doesn’t believe her.
 She becomes exasperated at the fact that he doesn’t believe her.
 Right up front, we’re told by the movie that we can’t believe her.

 And in this moment, we are told what we need to know about Nadine, establishing much more than the expositional voice-over right after that introduces who everyone is (chronologically, the scene is taken from about halfway through the first act).
-Steinfeld does tremendous work in making sure that we understand our protagonist, that while her monologues about being born in “the wrong generation” or inexplicable lashings-out are yes, inane, but come from a headspace that is complicated and in need of self-evaluation and a dose of maturity.
+Steinfeld does tremendous work in making sure that we understand our protagonist, that while her monologues about being born in “the wrong generation” or inexplicable lashings-out are yes, inane, they come from a headspace that is complicated and in need of self-evaluation and a dose of maturity.
 Through her great acting, what could have been an insufferable character is instead one we can empathize with, who has struggled and has hopes.

 The Edge of Seventeen is, above all, a compassionate film in this regard.
 It’s based in the awkward, funny extremes that its characters find themselves in, but Craig also makes sure to ground her story in a world where there are accessible, universal feelings.
 No event is beyond reasoning, no situation beyond understanding.
 The 104 minute movie boasts a colorful, talented cast and a sharp sense of humor.
 It moves above and beyond the expectations of a coming-of-age film – working beyond the interests of teenage viewers (in fact, it could be argued that its intended audience is inherently older), casting very universal observations on perceptions of one’s self and surroundings, and expressing its philosophy with sensibility and range.
 This is a genuine story told with palpable warmth and well-centered sense of humanity.